-The Community Woods Northern Pilot Project is a two year project finishing at the end of 2018.
+The Community Woods Northern Pilot Project was a two year project from 2016 to 2018.

 The aim of the project is to enable local community groups to manage their community woodland, via two levels of grants that groups applied to the Woodland Trust for – start-up grants (up to £1000) and support grants (up to £10,000).
 Funding for the project was from the Nationwide Building Society.